 - ⅛ teaspoon ground white pepper

 - 1 teaspoon whole Sichuan peppercorn

 - 1 cup whole dried chili

 - 4 stalks scallions

 - Cut the chicken into ½ inch cubes.
 Mix with marinade ingredients and let sit for 20 minutes.

 - Prepare Sichuan peppercorns and dried chili while waiting for chicken.
-Toast 1 tsp of peppercorn and then ground with a pestle.
+Toast 1 teaspoon of peppercorn and then ground with a pestle.
 Prepare dried chili by slicing vertically and remove seeds.

-- Heat up 3 tbsp of oil in a very hot skillet.
+- Heat up 3 tablespoon of oil in a very hot skillet.
 Fry chicken.
 Let the chicken brown on one side, then flip.

 - Remove chicken from the skillet and set aside.
 Add whole Sichuan peppercorns and let them toast for 1 minute.